Welcome!

 A Horse Leads Me to Water and Relating to the Horse in Freedom accepts the horse’s perspective and nature and the fact that she acts for her own sake.
 The principles and values taught are intended to be instill psychologically free relationships between humans and horses.
 Responsible, safe and species appropriate physical conditions should be maintained and supplemented as necessary for the well being of the horse, all to the best of your ability.
 In the value of non-injury it is understoood that you will not subject the horse to punishment or coercion to achieve specific results.

 It is well known that humans can experience therapeutic effects as well as gain insight into their personal and spiritual development in the presence of horses.
-However, relating to the horse in freedom and unbound stewardship holds the position and teaches on principle that these effects are not the responsibility of the horse and that humans should not directly or indirectly interact with horses with expectations that they will attain a particular special experience.
+However, relating to the horse in freedom holds the position and teaches on principle that these effects are not the responsibility of the horse and that humans should not directly or indirectly interact with horses with expectations that they will attain a particular special experience.
 The horse does not owe us anything – not healing, teaching, comfort, friendship, respect or time of day.

 Use and training of horses for pleasure riding, assisted learning or therapy, breeding for sale, entertainment, any other commercial use or equestrian discipline is not condoned.
 The knowledge and principles for relating to the horse in freedom are not techniques meant to facilitate such uses.
 In fact, their effect is unreliable or negated without full commitment to a psychologically free horse.